Harsh1306-sg/F1-Tenth/F1:10th/src/README.md

    where:
    - $$\( K_p \), \( K_i \), \( K_d \)$$ are the proportional, integral, and derivative gains respectively

-5. **apply control:**
+5. **Apply Control:**
    adjust the vehicle’s heading angle or steering rate to minimize $$\ e(t) \$$

 ---

-this algorithm is effective in:
+This algorithm is effective in:
-- exploring unknown environments
+- Exploring unknown environments
-- navigating narrow corridors
+- Navigating narrow corridors
-- following curved or straight boundaries without collision
+- Following curved or straight boundaries without collision